vkoul/vkoul/README.md

 I am Vikesh

-Here are some ideas to get you started:

-🔭 I’m currently working in Data Analytics for a US based Retailer
+🔭 I’m currently working in Data Analytics for a US based retailer

 🌱 Interested in learning more on the intersection of Econometrics and Machine Learning